International reply coupon: History

 The IRC was introduced in 1906 at a Universal Postal Union congress in Rome.
 At the time an IRC could be exchanged for a single-rate, ordinary postage stamp for surface delivery to a foreign country, as this was before the introduction of airmail services.
 An IRC is exchangeable in a UPU member country for the minimum postage of a priority or unregistered airmail letter to a foreign country.

 IRCs are ordered from the UPU headquarters in Bern, Switzerland by postal authorities.
 They are generally available at large post offices; in the U.S., they were requisitioned along with regular domestic stamps by any post office that had sufficient demand for them.

 A British 1 Shilling IRC issued in 1959.

 Prices for IRCs vary by country.
 In the United States in November 2012, the purchase price was $2.20 USD; however, the US Postal Service discontinued sales of IRCs on 27 January 2013 due to declining demand.
 Britain's Royal Mail also stopped selling IRCs on 31 December 2011, citing minimal sales and claiming that the average post office sold less than one IRC per year.
 IRCs purchased in foreign countries may be used in the United States toward the purchase of postage stamps and embossed stamped envelopes at the current one-ounce First Class International rate (US$1.20 as of November 2020) per coupon.

 IRCs are often used by amateur radio operators sending QSL cards to each other; it has traditionally been considered good practice and common courtesy to include an IRC when writing to a foreign operator and expecting a reply by mail.
 If the operator's home country does not sell IRCs, then a foreign IRC may be used.

 Previous editions of the IRC, the Beijing, Nairobi, Doha and Istanbul Models and all post-2000 versions, bear an expiration date.
-The current IRC, the Abidjan Model, will be valid until the end of 2026.
+The current IRC, the Abidjan Model, although marked with an expiry of 31st December 2025 will now be valid until the 31st December 2026.
+The Dubai Model was scheduled for release on the 1st January 2027.
+However, in September, 2025 the Universal Postal Congress decided to terminate the IRC program, effective December 31, 2026.
+A special final issue was planned.